 Example: ₹1,200 bill + ₹180 tip (15%) = ₹1,380 total, split 4 ways = ₹345 per person

-For an uneven split (orders varied significantly): calculate each person's individual item total, then apply the same tip percentage to each person's subtotal individually, so everyone pays proportionally to what they ordered.
+For an uneven split, when orders varied a lot, calculate each person's individual item total, then apply the same tip percentage to each person's subtotal individually, so everyone pays proportionally to what they ordered.

-Use the Tip Calculator to handle both even and uneven splits without manual arithmetic — it's especially useful for groups with mixed orders.
+The Tip Calculator handles both even and uneven splits without manual arithmetic, particularly handy for groups with mixed orders.

 Common Mistakes to Avoid